Morgscode/hugo-theme-spaced-blog/README.md

 # spaced blog theme

-A minimalistic Hugo theme for blogs.
+A beautifully minimalistic Hugo theme for blogs.
 With dark mode and a11y out of the box.

 TODOS:

+- Add styling for ALL markdown elements
 - Add author social media icon support
 - Add sidebar
 - Add search support %like% behaviour